travis/factual-clojure-driver/README.md

 # Flag
 NOTICE: Server support for this feature is still under development.
 You are getting a preview of how this driver will support the feature.
 If you try using this feature now, you may not get a successful response.
 We will remove this notice once the feature is fully supported.
-The <tt>flag</tt> function lets you flag a Factual entity as problematic.
+The `flag` function lets you flag a Factual entity as problematic.
 For example:

 ```clojure
 (fact/flag "97598010-433f-4946-8fd5-4a6dd1639d77" {:table :places :problem :spam :user "boris_123"})